Sunscreen or Sunblock Which is Better for Your Skin in 2025?

 UVA vs UVB Protection

-UVA rays penetrate deeper into the skin, causing premature aging and wrinkles and contributing to skin cancer risk.
+UVA rays penetrate deeper into the skin, causing premature aging and wrinkles, and increasing the risk of skin cancer.

 UVB rays primarily affect the surface layers, resulting in sunburns and direct DNA damage.
 Both types pose serious health risks, which is why comprehensive protection is essential.